 SCORE is a partnership of science organisations.
-It aims

-supporting the development and implementation of effective
+in England by supporting the development and implementation of

 The SCORE committee works on these priority areas of 5-19